close

 Why does Switzerland still have an army?

 While Switzerland has a policy of neutrality, the Swiss military exists to protect the country if it were attacked.
-Unlike other countries that may use their armed forces for offensive purposes, the Swiss army focuses on developing defensive and supportive capabilities, such as has been seen during the COVID-19 pandemic in Switzerland through assisting Swiss healthcare.
+Unlike other countries that may use their armed forces for offensive purposes, the Swiss Army focuses on developing defensive and supportive capabilities.

 There are approximately 21.000 active regular soldiers in Switzerland, with reserve forces totalling 218.000.
 The country held a referendum on abolishing conscription in 2013, but 73 percent of the population voted against the proposal.